-Placenta praevia means the dystopic position of the placenta in the isthmus region.
+Placenta previa refers to the dystopic position of the placenta in the isthmus region.
 Roughly 10 out of 200 pregnancies are affected by this condition.

-By means of uterus contraction, the lower uterine segment is stretched.
-This shears the placenta away from the adhesion surface and bleeding occurs.
+The lower uterine segment is stretched after uterine contraction.
+This shears the placenta away from the adhesive surface causing bleeding to occur.

-Diagnosis of placenta praevia is secured with ultrasound examination.
-The pregnant woman is then hospitalized and strict bed rest is indicated.
+The diagnosis of placenta previa is based on ultrasound examination.
+If placenta previa is noted, the pregnant woman is hospitalized and strict bed rest is indicated.

 In exceptional cases, a vaginal birth attempt can be made.
-In most cases, however, a Caesarean section should be considered.
-In case of small bleedings before the 34th week of pregnancy, tocolysis should be performed and then a Caesarean section should be planned.
+In most cases, however, a cesarean section should be considered.
+In the case of non-copious bleeding before the 34th week of pregnancy, tocolysis should be performed and then a cesarean section should be planned.

 Premature Placenta Detachment